Ways to Get Involved

 If you shop online, CAPPA found an easy way to earn money for Chesapeake Academy.
 BoxTops4education teamed up with 60 retailers.
 These retailers donate a percentage of your purchases to the school.
 Simply start with BoxTops4education.com.
 Click on “Find out how much your school has earned”, type in Chesapeake Academy and your registration information and shop from BoxTops4education.com’s Marketplace.
 Click on an online store of your choosing and you’ll be directed to that site.
 This is a great way to earn money for the school on things you are already buying.

 This committee helps the Development Office and CAPPA with larger mailings.
 Copying, folding, stamping, hand addressing, stuffing envelopes, doing bulk mailings – you choose how you want to help!
-Work is usually done at the Development Office in The Residence.
+Work is usually done at the Development Office.

 CAPPA volunteers, along with faculty and staff, organize a celebration of fun, friendly competition, and the end of the school year.
 A picnic lunch is served, and each division participates in age appropriate running and field events.
 The highlight of the day is the adults vs. students kickball game.